 - The Felt Stigma Scale is a 10-item that measures women and older adolescent girls’ both perceived and internalized experiences of stigma.

 GBVIMS+/Primero Companion Guide

-This guide is meant for practitioners (English, French, Arabic)– namely GBV caseworkers, supervisors, program managers and coordinators, GBVIMS focal points and GBV M&E staff using GBVIMS+ — and is intended to accompany the GBVIMS+ user guide.
+This guide is meant for practitioners (English, French, Arabic, Spanish)– namely GBV caseworkers, supervisors, program managers and coordinators, GBVIMS focal points and GBV M&E staff using GBVIMS+ — and is intended to accompany the GBVIMS+ user guide.
 The GBVIMS+ Companion Guide includes three parts: